What you are actually preparing for

 Clinical Skills

-How to Take a Focused Patient History: A Practical Guide for Medical Students
+How to Take a Patient History: Focused History Taking for Medical Students

 Clinical Communication